Skip to content Skip to footer navigation

 ten in store tips for checking out a tv lead

 The Australian TV market is dominated by Samsung, LG, Sony and Hisense.
-The smaller players you'll see in major retailers generally try to position themselves at the cheaper end of the market.
+The smaller players you see in major retailers generally try to position themselves at the cheaper end of the market, and their TVs don't make it into our lab as often as we'd like.

-However, even the bigger brands are now producing cheap models to compete at the low end of town and some exhibit the same faults and poor performance of the lesser known brands.
-Here's how to spot them.
+But even the big brands are now making cheap models to compete at the low end of town, and some exhibit the same faults and poor performance of the smaller brands.

 10 tips for comparing TVs in a store